joe7575/techage/manuals/manual_ta4_EN.md

 [ta4_button|image]

+### TA4 4x Button

+This block has four buttons that can be individually configured using the wrench menu.
+The labeling and the target block address can be configured for each button.
+In addition, the command that is to be sent can be configured for each button.

+[ta4_button_4x|image]

 ### TA4 Player Detector

 Only the appearance of the TA4 player detector has changed.
 The functionality is the same as with the TA3 player detector.